 One of the top things to do in San Francisco in June is to spend some time on the water.
 You will find more than a dozen cruises running this month.

-These are just three of my favorites this month:
+These are just a couple of my favorites this month:

 One way to really get to know the city is by heading out on a guided tour.
 This month, I recommend heading out on a city tour by bus or exploring on a bike.